 The most powerful toxin.
 The most dangerous and deadly poisons in the world.
 Deadly poisons in nature

-Trying to figure out if the poison is the strongest in nature is doomed to failure - too many variables affect the results.
-Nevertheless, if we take only one parameter - the average lethal dose, only one type of living beings - laboratory mice, only one route of administration - intramuscular, evaluate not whole poisons, but their individual components, then we can get some idea of \u200b\u200bthe "ideal killers" .
+Trying to figure out which poison is the strongest in nature is doomed to failure - too many variables affect the results.
+However, if we take only one parameter - the average lethal dose, only one type of living beings - laboratory mice, only one route of administration - intramuscular, and evaluate not whole poisons, but their individual components, then some idea of the “ideal killers” can be obtained .

 Neurotoxin II (0.085 mg/kg)